Carson-NNY/4156-Miniproject-2024-Students-Java-new/README.md

 *   IntelliJ IDE: We recommend using IntelliJ but you are free to use any other IDE that you are comfortable with: https://www.jetbrains.com/idea/download/?section=windows
 *   To successfully run the project, you need to first run mvn spring-boot:run -Dspring-boot.run.arguments="setup" if you are using  MacOS, or mvn spring-boot:run -D"spring-boot.run.arguments=setup" if you are on Windows, and let the project initialize the database until you see "System Setup” showing up in console.
 *   If you wish to run the style checker you can with mvn checkstyle:check or mvn checkstyle:checkstyle if you wish to generate the report.
 The report will be generated under target folder, where you will find in a file named checkstyle-result.xml.
-*   If you wish to have a bug finder to check if there are any bugs in the code or style violations not detected by the style checker, you can use pmd check -d /Users/carson/Downloads/CS\ W4156/4156-Miniproject-2024-Students-Java  -R rulesets/java/quickstart.xml -f json, to install pmd, you may checkout this link: https://pmd.github.io/

 ## Running Tests
 * The unit test  are located under the directory 'src/test'.
 To run the tests , you must first set up the project by following step 5 in the "Building and Running a Local Instance" section.